FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

  It's worth noting that even though an X.509 certificate has a `ROLE` attribute (specifying, for example, that a principal is an "admin"), this refers to a principal's role within its organization rather than on the blockchain network.
 This is distinctly different from the purpose of the `OU` attribute, which -- if it has been defined -- refers to a principal's place in the network.
 Indeed, this is why we need the Administrators folder - because the blockchain role is quite different to the X.509 `ROLE`.

  The `ROLE` attribute **can** be used to confer administrative rights at the channel level if the policy for that channel has been written to allow any administrator from an organization (or certain organizations) permission to perform certain channel functions (such as instantiating chaincode).
 In this way **an organizational role can confer a network role**.
 We'll learn more about how policies can be written that way and how this functionality imparts significant operational advantages later.

  * **Revoked Certificates**

- If the X.509 certificate of a principal has been revoked, a copy of that certificate is stored in this folder -- a subfolder for each CA contains the revoked certificates for that CA.
+ If the X.509 certificate of a principal has been revoked, identifying information about the cert -- not the cert itself -- is held in this folder.
+These identifiers -- known as a Subject Key Identifier (SKI) and Authority Access Identifier (AKI) -- are checked whenever a certificate is being used to make sure the certificate is still valid.

  This list is conceptually the same as a CA's Certificate Revocation List (CRL), but relates to revocation of membership from the organization rather than revocation from the CA. As a result, the administrator of an MSP, local or global, can quickly revoke a principal from an organization without having to resort to revoking their certificate from a CA -- which, of course, might not be appropriate.